• Skip to primary navigation

 All these ingredients add up for some powerful flavor in this vinaigrette.

-This recipe includes a generous amount of dried oregano and fresh garlic, and the essence of rosemary from Tone's Rosemary Garlic Seasoning Blend.
-The combo of herbs and spice is a great companion to the distinctive, creamy blue cheese.
+This recipe includes a generous amount of dried oregano and fresh garlic and the essence of rosemary from (affiliate link) Tone's Rosemary Garlic Seasoning Blend.
+The combo of herbs and spices is a great companion to the distinctive, creamy blue cheese.

 Olive oil and white wine vinegar in a 4-cup glass measuring cup.